Travel and tourism will be changed forever. We asked seven leading thinkers for their predictions.

 Public Health Directives

-New Zealand has had very strong public health policy, and it scored well in most public health areas, except in testing and emergency healthcare funds.
+New Zealand has had very strong public health policy, and it scored well in all public health areas except in testing.

 - Stay at home order 0